 - Skirmishers beat archers but lose to melee units

-- Units beat siege but siege can hit large quantities of units in one shot and destroy buildings quickly
+- Melee units beat siege but siege can wipe out large quantities of units in one shot

-However, in reality things can be slightly more complex.
+However, things can be slightly more complex in reality.

 For example, there is the existence of Cavalry Archers.
 These are more akin to Archers than they are to Scouts or Knights, meaning that Knights are very strong against them and so are Skirmishers, and Pikemen are not strong against them at all as they’ll be picked off from distance.